varigence/docs/bimlflex/setup/installing-bimlflex.md

 Once the installation concludes successfully, click finish to end the installer.

-Refer to [](xref:bimlflex-getting-started) to get started with BimlFlex
+Refer to [Getting Started with BimlFlex](xref:bimlflex-getting-started) to get started with BimlFlex